-Manakeesh is a popular traditional Middle Eastern breakfast choice is infamous and will quickly be your favorite pizza!
-Delicious soft homemade or store bought dough topped with the paste of zesty, nutty seasoning known as Zaa’tar mixed with olive oil.
+Manakeesh is a very popular breakfast food in the Middle Eastern cuisine.
+In fact, it is deliciously homemade or store-bought dough topped with the paste of zesty, nutty seasoning known as Zaa’tar or zaatar spice mixed with olive oil.

-Zaa’tar Manakeesh are a popular breakfast or a snack choice for many reasons.
-First of all, they are easily folded over so are easy to carry and chomp on while on your way to work or for those long fun road trips.
+Zaa’tar Manakeesh recipe is a popular breakfast or a snack choice for a good reason.
+First of all, you can easily fold the manakeesh over, and then carry and chomp on while on your way to work or for those long fun road trips.

-Second, there’s a topping for everyone.
-From a variety of cheeses, to veggie toppings like tomatoes, onions and parsley, to zaa’tar, keshek, and meat pies known as lahme bi ajeen mix, you have such a wide selection to choose from.
+Additionally, there are different types of toppings for everyone.
+From a variety of cheeses, to veggie toppings like tomatoes, onions and parsley, to zaa’tar, keshek, and meat pies known as lahme bi ajeen mix, you have such a wide selection to choose from as part of a mezze platter.

-Furthermore, they are filling for those longer days and an inexpensive, yet fulfilling breakfast choice that is delicious!
+Furthermore, homemade manakeesh are filling for those longer days and an inexpensive, yet fulfilling, breakfast choice that is delicious.

 What is Zaatar (Zaa’tar)?